besughi/elixir-k6/README.md

 ```

 This will run k6 in the context of your `priv/k6` folder, where your tests reside, and will forward all the provided arguments to k6.

+### Why load test?

+Sometimes you release an elixir application in production and discover that under heavy load it does not perform as expected. :scream:

+This happened to some of us recently, that's why for spawnfest 2021 we decided to make load testing easier to our fellow elixir developers! :hugs: